Authentic Lessons for 21st Century Learning

 Research Rationale

 Rigor and engagement are important parts of any classroom approach and are not mutually exclusive.
 The 21st-century student needs opportunities to critically think, collaborate, problem-solve, and relate knowledge to experiences outside the classroom (Lombardi, 2007).
 LEARN instructional strategies can provide opportunities for teachers to increase the rigor and engagement of their classroom instruction.
 It is unreasonable to expect students to develop necessary 21st-century skills in a traditional classroom because, typically, lessons designed in these environments do not create opportunities for students to practice high levels of critical thinking, collaboration, or problem-solving, nor do they allow practice in connecting new information to experiences outside the classroom setting, all hallmarks of rigor and engagement.
 By using instructional strategies that promote authentic and inquiry-based teaching, students can gain more autonomy and meet high expectations for learning.
 When comparing traditional teaching approaches, such as note-taking with lectures or bookwork, to more active learning, such as the use of LEARN instructional strategies within a 5E lesson, the lessons that promote active learning have been shown to increase student achievement on assessments as much as 55% (Freeman et al., 2014).
-These meaningful learning experiences provide opportunities for students to construct knowledge through exploration and they support higher-order thinking through discourse, discussion, and explanations, deepening understanding through extension and elaboration of learning and assessing understanding through relevant and meaningful evaluations.
+These meaningful learning experiences provide opportunities for students to construct knowledge through exploration as well as support higher-order thinking through discourse, discussion, and explanations, deepening understanding through extension and elaboration of learning and assessing understanding through relevant and meaningful evaluations.

 Resources